 To be covered in your Permitted Development rights, outbuilding must be:

-You can also not cover more than 50% of your garden with buildings (you must include sheds and extensions in this calculation).
+- You can also not cover more than 50% of your garden with buildings (this includes sheds and extensions)

-It is still a good idea to check with your local planning department before building, and apply for a Lawful Development Certificate, to prove the work was allowed.
+It is best practice to check with your local planning department before building a garden room, and apply for a Lawful Development Certificate, to prove the work was allowed — if you decide to sell your property in the future, you will need to show proof.

 Designing a Garden Room